RobDWaller/csp-generator/README.md

 # Content Security Policies Generator

-This is a simple library which consumes a JSON formatted list of Domains and CSP Directives and outputs a correctly formatted CSP string.
+This is a simple library which consumes a JSON formatted list of domains and CSP directives and outputs a correctly formatted Content Security Policy string.

 # Usage